Skip to content

 LOGGER.warning("not enough matching points")

-# Store to next iteration
+# Store current frame data for next iteration

 self.prevFrame = frame.copy()